Skip to main content Link Search Menu Expand Document (external link)

 • Create state machine diagrams and corresponding truth tables for digital lock mechanisms.

-• Learn how to encode states for a given number of required bits.
+• Explain how to encode states for a given number of required bits.

-• Transform state machine descriptions into Boolean equations.
+• Practice transforming state machine descriptions into Boolean equations.

-• Construct FSMs using different digital components like flip-flops and combinational logic units.
+• Practice construction of FSMs using different digital components like flip-flops and combinational logic units.

 • Compare and Contrast Moore and Mealy Machines: